Computation of conformal invariants: Rings with a segment as a boundary component

-\nonsec{\bf Segment and polygon.} In this example, we consider the doubly connected domain $\Omega$ in the exterior of the segment $[0,1]$ and a polygon with $m$ vertices where $m\ge3$.
+In this example, we consider the doubly connected domain $\Omega$ in the exterior of the segment $[0,1]$ and a polygon with $m$ vertices where $m\ge3$.
 We assume that the vertices of the polygon are given by